Rayak Air Base: During World War II

-During World War II, German air planes once again landed on Rayak’s air base runway, since Rayak air bases was under the control of the Vichy France regime, which at the time was on friendly terms with the Nazis, German pilots on their way to Baghdad were given permission to land in the Beqaa Valley.
 After defeat of the Vichy forces, Rayak was used by Allied air forces, including 451 Squadron of the Royal Australian Air Force.

+After Lebanon gained Independence

+On 1 August 1945, Lebanon took command of its armed forces, including Rayak Air Base.

 The French Air Force evacuated the base in 1949, and it was abandoned for a long time, which contributed to turning it into a miserable condition, especially after being looted by its own guards.
 The army command later decided to rebuild the air base, a reconstruction that took two months and which included the construction of new buildings and infrastructure.

 The first officers assigned to the base were: